 When you can’t beat the big players in scale, grandeur, or size, you get customer’s attention by taking on a new identity – quirky but not too weird, different but still familiar.

-That dark, windowless basement reminds me not to get discouraged with limitations in a situation, but make the best of it.
+That dark, windowless basement restaurant reminds me not to get discouraged with limitations in a situation, but make the best of it.
 In business, you can expect that things will never go your way.
-Treat your basements as an opportunity to be creative and set yourself apart from the competition.
+Treat your “basements” as an opportunity to be creative and set yourself apart from the competition.

-Because hotels are such a service-oriented and personal business, one staff member’s performance, whether visible or invisible, can brighten or ruin a guest’s entire experience and cast a lasting impression.
-I had so much fun sliding at Red Dot, that the other kids started to look at me funny (according to my husband).
+Hotels are such a service-oriented and personal business, one staff member’s performance, whether visible or invisible, can brighten or ruin a guest’s entire experience and cast a lasting impression.
+In this case, it was a net positive for us!